GluuFederation/spring-boot-demo/README.md

 ### Add Gluu Server IP and Hostname to host file

-Edit the hosts file and add the appropriate IP Address and FQDN.
+Edit the hosts file and add your Gluu Server IP Address and hostname.
 For example:
 ```
 192.168.1.1 test.gluu.org
 ```